Longtime municipal officials stepping down

 Longmont council member and mayor since 2015

 Joan Peck has served the City of Longmont since 2015.
 Prior to her time as mayor, she was an at-large representative on the Longmont City Council.
-A commitment to transportation initiatives has been her focus during her time in office and will continue in our region as she plans to remain the secretary of the Front Range Passenger Rail District.
-Her prior transportation service includes but is not limited to the NW MCC, DRCOG Board of Directors, and Northwest Rail Corridor Governments Committee.
+In addition to bringing Longmont residents together to solve problems, transportation initiatives have been her focus during her time in office and will continue in our region as she plans to remain the secretary of the Front Range Passenger Rail District.
+Her prior transportation service includes but is not limited to the Northwest Mayors and Commissioners Coalition, Denver Regional Council of Governments Board of Directors, and the Northwest Rail Corridor Governments Committee.

 Stephanie PikoStephanie Piko